 Before purchasing a phytocannabinoid or CBD oil, do your homework on it first.
 Check to see if they’ve got lab data available for their products, or that they’re a tried-and-trusted name.

 What About Cannabinoids in The Other Plants?

-Hops contains some CBD, but outside of booze, its utility is fairly limited.
+Hops contains some CBD, but outside of booze, its utility is small.
 Other plants with phytocannabinoids are not nearly as cannabinoid-rich as cannabis, but they all have something to contribute.

 Carrots.
-Beta-carophyllene is known as one of cannabis’s prominent terpenes.
-But remember how phytocannabinoids are any plant-derived chemicals that interact with our endocannabinoid system?
+Beta-carophyllene is one of cannabis’s prominent terpenes.
+But remember that phytocannabinoids are any plant chemicals interacting with our endocannabinoid system?
 Beta-carophyllene sticks to our CB2 receptors, the receptors responsible for regulating our immune responses.
-It’s also found in hops as well as basil, oregano, cloves, black pepper, cinnamon, lavender and rosemary.
+It also appears in hops, as well as basil, oregano, cloves, black pepper, cinnamon, lavender and rosemary.

 Echinacea.
-This herb is packed with alkylamides that mimic cannabinoids by stimulating CB2 receptors.
+This herb is full of alkylamides that mimic cannabinoids and stimulate CB2 receptors.

 Red grapes.
 The skins of red grapes contain a phytocannabinoid called resveratrol, which could have many of the same medicinal qualities as our favorite cannabinoids THC and CBD (anti-tumor, anti-cancer, anti-inflammatory, etc.).
 Some scientists believe resveratrol is the wonder compound responsible for red wine’s reported health benefits, but other scientists recently challenged this claim.

 Salvia.
 The legal trip available at headshops may work its magic because salvinorin, one of its active components, works on our CB receptors.